MikeHatchi/web_page_scraper/README.md

 # web_page_scraper

-I've made this little script to scrap some content from the web in order to gather enough data to train an image classifier model (CNN).
+I've made 2 little scripts to scrap some pictures from the web in order to gather enough data to train an image classifier model (CNN).

+#1 web page scraper itself
 It has been written based on a specific web page.
 It can be improve for sure.

+#2 elif data cleaning
+If you enconter an "elif error" on an linux server when trying to process (or transforming) images, this scrip should help you out to clean these elif data.